Continued from Part I

 A recent article in the Atlantic describes how as church attendance declines, the non-churchgoing public is more tolerant in many ways – in terms of pot legalization and gay marriage – but more brutal in other ways – more apt to adapt a racist and nativist view of the world.
 Instead of doing away with the Judeo-Christian values and replacing them with liberal tolerance, people have done something else.
 They have taken a third way few people saw coming: racist and nationalist ideas are getting picked out of the trash and seriously discussed.

 Nobody can really know why we’re going back to these particular narratives.
-We could point to economic instability, racial fear, etc. and of course there is no one reason that Americans are turning to race and nation as their bedrock.
+We could point to economic instability, racism, etc. and of course there is no one reason that Americans are turning to race and nation as their bedrock.
 I think, though, that we don’t seriously discuss them anymore.
 After the Second World War, we knew the consequences of racist and nationalist ideologies.
 We didn’t debate them, because tens of millions of annihilated people was the counterargument.
 We saw where those stories lead.
 This was an inoculation of sorts, but we are in desperate need of a booster shot.

 But that’s the problem with people.
 It’s much harder for us to unite around our positive ideals than it is to unite against a common enemy.
 And up until very recently, we had one.